Your first antenatal visit

 If you have any questions about these tests, ask your midwife or doctor.

 Finding out about your baby

-If you’re not sure when your last period was, they may schedule a dating scan.
-This is an ultrasound that will help determine which week of pregnancy you are in.
+If you’re not sure when your last period was, they may book a dating scan.
+This is an ultrasound that will help figure out which week of pregnancy you are in.